 We travelled the world, we loved our work, we still looked good, we didn’t talk about school catchment areas, or have the humiliation of children turning into teenagers and telling us we were embarrassing.

-You realise that if the other person sighs at the sight of Rafael Nadal or Scarlett Johansson it isn’t a slight, it’s just a theoretical lust and they wouldn’t actually swap you for a minute
+It’s just a theoretical lust and they wouldn’t actually swap you for a minute

 There was no reason to think that good friends, interesting lives and a lot of laughter wouldn’t carry us contentedly through life.
 It was an achievement not to succumb to domesticity.
 We’d held on to our youthful determination to be unconventional.
 And yet…